Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of equidistribution of equidistant level sets for manifolds

-The deduction of this result from the proof of Theorem \ref{theo:equid} by regularisations of the global test function $\Phi_\eta$ introduced in the proof of Theorem \ref{theo:equid} is analogous to the deduction of \cite[Theo.~20]{ParPau14ETDS} from \cite[Theo.~19]{ParPau14ETDS} when $F=0$.
-The doubling property of the Patterson densities and the Gibbs measure for general $F$, required by this deduction in the Hölder regularity case, is given by \cite[Prop.~3.12]{PauPolSha15}.
-For the assertion (ii), the required smoothness of $m_F$ (that is, the fact that $m_F$ is absolutely continuous with respect to the Lebesgue measure with smooth Radon-Nikodym derivative) allows to use the convolution approximation. \cqfd
+For Claim (ii), the required smoothness of $m_F$ (that is, the fact that $m_F$ is absolutely continuous with respect to the Lebesgue measure with smooth Radon-Nikodym derivative) allows to use the standard convolution approximation described for instance in \cite[\S 1.6]{Ziemer89}, instead of the operator $\reg$ as above, and the proof proceeds similarly. \cqfd